Eurolines Logo

 The inscription in the Eurolines logo is an interesting combination of uppercase and lowercase letters.
 There are only two large glyphs.
 They are located to the right and left of the diamond, so the arrows partially overlap them.
 These are “R” and “L.” However, it may seem that “u” and “s” are also in uppercase; this opinion is erroneous and does not correspond to the designers’ concept.
 The text is in a sans serif typeface reminiscent of Aileron Black Italic and Sequel Sans Disp Bold Oblique (created by OGJ Type Design).

-In terms of color, I would like to note the brightness of the palette of the bus and passenger network.
-The dot above the “i” is colored red, the “o” is white, and all other glyphs are blue.
+In terms of color, I would like to note the brightness of the bus and passenger network’s palette.
+The dot above the “i” is red, the “o” is white, and all other glyphs are blue.
 The icon is also red and white.